John Heenan was 20 years old when he left his job as a labourer on Shaw’s Farm in the Hexham area of Northumberland to enlist for the army.

 He was despatched back to the UK in March 1916 when there is an indication he was transferred to the Machine Gun Corps although subsequent correspondence between different departments of the army indicates there was confusion about his assignment.
 One officer with the 149th Brigade of the Machine Gun Corps said that he had no knowledge that John Heenan had been assigned his brigade.
 “This man was not taken on my strength and I have no knowledge of his transfer to the Machine Gun Corps'” he writes.

-Inquiries were also made to his family but apparently all they could say was that at the end of his furlong, he reported back for duty.
+Inquiries were also made to his family but apparently all they could say was that to the best of their knowledge, at the end of his furlong, he had reported back for duty.